 I can’t watch the Fast movies now without the context of Paul Walker’s tragic death in 2013, and the context of all the stories since about how close and important to the rest of the cast he really was.
 Maybe part of the reason the family theme works so well for me is the knowledge that Paul really was like family to so many of his co-stars, and seeing the series as part of his legacy for them enhances it.

-The tribute at the end of Furious 7 still makes me tear up every time.
+The tribute at the end of Furious 7 still makes me cry every time.
 The moments of sacrifice and risk for one another, and the speeches that might have been cheesy or unimportant when they first came out now feel more real.
-The iconic Sunday barbeque grace, which started as a joke, feels like a tribute each time to everyone who has shared in the love of these films.
+The iconic Sunday barbecue grace, which started as a joke, feels like a tribute each time to everyone who has shared in the love of these films.

 There’s a whole number of things I could talk about for days on this series; whether it’s the genuinely diverse cast that we need more of in modern blockbuster franchises, defending Tokyo Drift (which I have to admit took a while for me to come around on, but now it’s one of my favourites), talking about the symbol of Dom’s necklace, or his dad’s 1970 Charger… but this is all just to say that for 20 years, the Fast Saga has brought us more than just ‘Fast’ or ‘Furious’; it’s brought us Fun, and it’s brought us Family.